julianmendez/tiles/docs/tutorial/how_it_works.md

 ## How it works

-**Tiles** is a flexible framework of rigorous representation of functions aimed at clarity and scalability.
+**Tiles** is a flexible framework for the rigorous representation of functions aimed at clarity and scalability.
 The framework is based on concepts of modular design, especially *encapsulation*, *reusability*, *interchangeability*, *cohesion*, *low coupling*, *scalability*, and *testability*.

-With **Tiles**, we refer to:
+With **Tiles**, we refer to the following:

 - a framework where functions can be combined to create descriptions,
 - a graphical representation of the framework, and